Skip to main content Skip to navigation

 Assessment

-Modules are assessed by written assignments, consisting of essays, translations and/or analytical commentaries on translations, comparative analysis, professional development plans as well as by portfolio in the case of some core and option modules.
+Modules are assessed by written assignments, consisting of essays, translations and/or analytical commentaries on translations, translation projects, comparative analysis, professional development plans as well as by portfolio in the case of some core and option modules.
 Students will also submit an approximately 15,000-word final Dissertation.

-Since 2020, the School offers the Susan Bassnett Prize for the best dissertation in Translation Studies.
+Since 2020, the School offers the Susan Bassnett Prize for the Best Dissertation in Translation Studies.

 Your timetable